 Fat might not be the first thing that comes to mind when you think about healthy foods or game-changing supplements for your health, but some fats are actually good for you.
 Omega-3 essential fatty acids play a role in healthy brain function and support heart health.5 And omega-6 fatty acids may help promote the health of your skin, hair, bones, metabolism and even your reproductive health.6

 Experts note a healthy diet should include a balance of both omega-3 and omega-6 fatty acids.6 You can get essential fatty acids from foods like salmon, albacore tuna, olive oil, grass-fed beef, whole grains, and even some fresh fruits and vegetables.
 Essential fatty acid supplements like Swanson Health’s High Concentrate Omega-3, MultiOmega 3-6-9 supplement and Plant-Based Omega-3 can help you meet your essential fatty acid needs as well.
-Read Be Fat Fluent: Best Fatty Foods for Your Diet to learn more about healthy fats and how you can add them to your diet.
+Read Be Fat Fluent: Best Fatty Foods for Your Diet to learn more about healthy fats and how you can add them to your diet, or get your omega fatty acids from supplements, like our award-winning Plant Based Omega-3 supplement, which was named 2018 Omega-3 Product of the Year by NutraIngredients USA.

 Some of the same foods that contain healthy omega fatty acids also contain small amounts of the vital coenzyme Q10, also known as CoQ10.
 This vitamin-like nutrient is needed for cellular energy production and the production of adenosine triphosphate (ATP).7 It’s also an antioxidant that helps protect your body from oxidative stress.
 Your body produces some CoQ10 on its own, but as you age it may not produce as much.7 CoQ10 supplements may help support the health of your heart, muscles and nervous system.7 Also, since CoQ10 is involved in energy production, it may even help support physical performance.8 Read more about CoQ10 Benefits.